Car85/batstats/README.md

      ```

 4. **Access the Application**
-   ** The app will generate a random port, you will copy it from your terminal.
+   **The app will generate a random port, you will able to copy it from your terminal.**
    - Open [http://localhost:xxxx](http://localhost:3000) in your browser.

 ---